 Oceanic Society is a pioneer in volunteer travel.
 Since the start of our expeditions program in 1972, we have guided tens of thousands of travelers on marine research and conservation expeditions all over the world.
 Over this time we have developed special insights and close relationships in the areas we travel, and these create special opportunities and experiences for our travelers that aren't available elsewhere.

-As a traveler on one of our research expeditions, you will be asked to perform various tasks related to the research project and will be trained to do so.
+As a traveler on one of our Volunteer Vacations, you will be asked to perform various tasks related to the research project and will be trained to do so.
 Although there are daily research tasks to be accomplished, generally research expeditions include free-time for relaxing or special opportunities to observe local natural history.
 No previous research experience is required; important qualities include patience, enthusiasm and a willingness to take directions.